 2. Prepare your documents

 Before you contact any second mortgage lenders, pull together the application information including employment history, financial history and documentation for all outstanding debt.
-Have a general idea of your credit score to ensure that you qualify and have an estimate of the rates and loan amount you can expect by using our loan amount calculator.
+Have a general idea of your credit score to ensure that you qualify and have an estimate of the rates and loan amount you can expect by using a loan amount calculator.
 With your numbers at hand, you can start to see how lenders will evaluate your second mortgage application.

 3. Know your home’s value - calculate your CLTV

 Your combined loan-to-value (CLTV) ratio uses the amount of home loans (including first, second mortgages, and the potential loan) and your home’s assessed value to generate a ratio.
 Most lenders will not extend loans to borrowers with a CLTV of greater than 80%.
 To calculate your CLTV, divide the remaining balance of your original mortgage (combined with any additional home loans, and your potential new loan) by the estimated value of your home.
 If your CLTV ratio stays below 80%, you will likely find lenders are more willing to approve a home equity loan or home equity line of credit.
-Some lenders, like Discover, can potentially lend less than 90% CLTV depending upon your credit score and loan amount.
+Some lenders, like Discover, can potentially lend up to 90% CLTV depending upon your credit score and desired loan amount.

-4. Know the second Mortgage types
+4. Know the second mortgage types

 Second home mortgages can be home equity loans or home equity lines of credit (HELOCs).